HaxL0p4/HaxL0p4-WinDefenderBypass/README.md

 ##

-## 😈 Now, remove and reinsert the USB stick, and the victim is Hacked
+## 😈 Now, remove and reinsert the USB stick
 <img align="center" src="https://github.com/HaxL0p4/Bypass-Windows-Defender/blob/main/metasploit.png"/>

+### ⚠️ The files in the USB stick with autorun will never have to be updated, to create the payload again, you will have to start a new TCP tunnel and create a new payload with msfvenom using the same name specified the first time, so that the new payload replaces the old one .
+Then just start the python server, and then the tunnel with serveo and connect the USB to the victim PC.
+Happy Hacking ;)